Syed Hassan (educationist): Biography

 Syed Hasan was born on 30 September 1924 in a small town Jehanabad, Bihar, India.
 When he was 10 years old his parents enrolled him in Delhi at Jamia Millia Islamia (JMI).
-During his early education at Jamia Millia Islamia (JMI), Hasan had the opportunity to assist Mahatma Gandhi and also came under the tutelage of Zakir Hussain, who would later become the first President of India.
+During his early education at Jamia Millia Islamia (JMI), Hasan had the opportunity to assist Mahatma Gandhi and also came under the tutelage of Zakir Husain, who would later become the first President of India.
 He graduated from JMI and started his career as a teacher there where he stayed till he moved to the US, on a fellowship from Lincoln University, Pennsylvania in 1955.
 He moved, subsequently, to Southern Illinois University, Carbondale and stayed there till 1962 during which time, he obtained a doctoral degree (PhD).
 He also became a member of the educational societies of the Phi Delta Kappa and Kappa Delta Pi and is reported to have financially assisted some of the students from JMI to pursue education in the US.
 In 1962, he took up the post of the assistant professor of psychology at Frostburg State University, Maryland, and during the three years he spent there, he was awarded the Instructor of the Year once.

 Hasan returned to India in 1965.
 In India, he had offers from many universities, but he started to lay the groundwork for his own educational work.